ReaCoMa/ReaCoMa-2.0/README.md

 # Installation

 ## Command Line Tools
 First, ensure the FluCoMa command line executables are stored in a sensibly located folder.
 Ideally, this folder would be a `path` known to your shell of choice.
 If you are uncomfortable with these concepts, perservere as there is very little configuration once this stage is sorted out.
-Put simply, a `path` is a directory on your computer typically containing executable files and your computer is made aware of this location so when you call a specific command it knows what you are talking about.
+Put simply, a `path` is a directory on your computer often containing executable files and your computer is made aware of this location so when you call a specific command it knows what you are talking about.

 Some typical `path` locations that are (to my knowledge) default on MacOS are: